alihashmiii/Elliptical-Fourier-Descriptors/README.md

 **please check the other branch for the python implementation of the code**

+Reference: `Kuhl and Giardina (1982).
+Elliptic Fourier features of a closed contour.
+Computer graphics and image processing, 18(3), 236-258.`
-Note: Lobe-Contribution EFA is based on the following paper: by Yara Sanchez-Corrales et al https://www.biorxiv.org/content/early/2017/06/30/157842
+N.B: Lobe-Contribution EFA is based on the following paper, Yara Sanchez-Corrales et al https://www.biorxiv.org/content/early/2017/06/30/157842

 `Package usage:`